ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/custom-pin.md

 ### Hooking it Up

-Now that we have the component in place, it is time to hook it up.
+Now that we have the component in place, it is time to hook it up by implementing the `onPasscodeRequested()` callback within our `vault.service.ts` file.

+First we need to perform a couple of preliminary tasks:

-First, add the `PinDialogComponentModule` to the `imports` array in `app.module.ts`.
+- Add the `PinDialogComponentModule` to the `imports` array in `app.module.ts`.

-Second, in `vault.service.ts`, import the `PinDialogComponent` and inject the `ModalController`.
+- In the `vault.service.ts` file, import the `PinDialogComponent` and the `ModalController`.
+- Inject the `ModalController` into the service via the constructor.

-Once all of that is in place, we can modify `vault.service.ts` to implement the function to pass to `onPasscodeRequested()` and hook it all up:
+With that is in place, we can modify `vault.service.ts` to implement a function to handle the display of our custom PIN dialog:

 ```TypeScript
   private async getPasscode(isPasscodeSetRequest: boolean): Promise<string> {